Nonprofit email marketing continues to be a driving force of donations, advocacy, and participation actions for many nonprofits small and large.

-(They also gathered tips and takeaways in this guide that can help marketers improve their nonprofit email marketing campaigns.
+(They also gathered tips and takeaways in this guide that can help marketers improve their nonprofit email marketing.
 Check it out here.)

 If you want to reach more of the people on your email list who have opted in and raised their hand to hear from you (that’s key), I have some advice.

-Commit to adopting these 6 nonprofit email marketing resolutions as we head into 2020, and you should see your open rates, engagement rates, and click-throughs improve.
+Commit to exploring one or more of these 6 tactics to ramp up your email marketing, and you should see your open rates, engagement rates, and click-throughs improve.